Polycarbonate multiwall panels

 Glass has always been a form of construction best left up to professionals who build and handle glass, hence, which is why many backyards never had an aluminum and glass greenhouse.
 The cost factor for an aluminum structure and glass has for the most part been out of reach for many average homes and still is.

-With the advent of low cost aluminum, greenhouse kits and easy to find polycarbonate sheets, greenhouse choices are easier to make.
-There are a slew of companies selling greenhouse kits today; making the right choice can often be difficult to choose.
-The durable and long lasting qualities of polycarbonate are hugely popular.
+With the advent of low-cost aluminum, greenhouse kits, and easy-to-find polycarbonate sheets, greenhouse choices are easier to make.
+There is a slew of companies selling greenhouse kits today; making the right choice can often be difficult to choose.
+The durable and long-lasting qualities of polycarbonate are hugely popular.

 - Durability, polycarbonate panels are virtually indestructible and not subject to easy breakage like glass, resist common accidents such as branch limbs falling, kids playing ball. etc etc…

-- Insulating values for temperature control and UV sunlight diffusion properties all of which helps to stimulate plant growth.
+- Insulating values for temperature control and UV sunlight diffusion properties all of which help to stimulate plant growth.

 Greenhouse structures should be built in accordance with the climate in your area.
 Some greenhouse kits will not hold up in areas such as high mountain regions, or in unusually cold frigid areas.
 Certain types of greenhouses should be built with your climate and weather patterns in mind.
 Make sure the kit purchased has a snow and wind load rating, some areas require certain building standards and when applying for a permit one must show a design and stamped engineering that supports local building codes.

-The best polycarbonate panels to use are the smooth twin, triple and five wall panel type; they have insulating spaces for better heat retention and durability and are easier to install than the corrugated type normally found in local big box stores.
+The best polycarbonate panels to use are the smooth twin, triple, and five wall panel types; they have insulating spaces for better heat retention and durability and are easier to install than the corrugated type normally found in local big box stores.

-A word about single ply corrugated polycarbonate, it certainly does get affected by hail, so do not let anybody say that corrugated polycarbonate is hail proof.
+A word about single-ply corrugated polycarbonate, it certainly does get affected by hail, so do not let anybody say that corrugated polycarbonate is hail proof.
 Even twin wall polycarbonate can be affected by hail.
 A strong hail storm can even devastate a standard conventionally framed roof, let alone a thin sheet of polycarbonate.
-Despite this vulnerability, however, polycarbonate triple wall and five wall panels are still the best choice for a transparent greenhouse roof.
+Despite this vulnerability, however, polycarbonate triple wall and five wall panels are still the best choices for a transparent greenhouse roof.